 You can also change your promotional and newsletter email preferences for all our Family of Publications and our promotion lists for receiving offers from third parties via email by clicking here to go to the E-Mail Preference Center form.

 If you opt out of promotional or newsletter emails from any of our Family of Publications, we may continue to send you certain communications such as service announcements and administrative messages, relating to the Company or the Service that are necessary to our relationship with you.

 If you wish to opt out of our promotion lists for receiving offers via postal mail or telemarketing from third parties for their products and services, contact customer service at [email protected] or at:

 You may also use the postal address above for general customer service questions.Back to Table of Contents

 Nevada law requires website operators to provide a way for Nevada consumers to opt out of the sale of certain information that the website operator may collect about them.
 This information is limited to direct identifiers (such as your name, postal address and email address) collected by a website operator through an Internet website or online service and maintained by the operator in an accessible form.
 When Nevada consumers opt out of the sale of their covered information, website operators must ensure that information is not sold to another business that will further license or sell the information to others.

 If you are a Nevada resident and you would like to opt out of the sale of your covered information, please complete this Opt-out Form.
-Note that this form requires your full name, street address, city, zip code, and email address if you have one.
-We will send any correspondence concerning your request to you at the email address you provided (if you have an email address) or your street address (if you do not have an email address).
+Note that this form requires your full name, street address, city, zip code and email address.
+We will send any correspondence concerning your request to you at the email address you provided.
 We will not accept requests submitted via other means (such as telephone, postal mail, or email), and we are not responsible for any forms that do not have complete information or are not properly sent.Back to Table of Contents

 Third Party Advertising and Analytics